5 Traps Savvy Social Entrepreneurs Avoid

 Sometimes it’s easier to know what not to do when running a social enterprise, than what to do and how to best move forward.

-Last week we wrote about the 4 M’s of a sustainable social enterprise, and now we are going to share with you the 5 biggest traps that savvy social entrepreneurs avoid to build a sustainable and impactful social enterprise.
+We wrote about the 4 M’s of a sustainable social enterprise, and now we are going to share with you the 5 biggest traps that savvy social entrepreneurs avoid to build a sustainable and impactful social enterprise.

 Over the past 7 years here at The Difference Incubator (TDi), we’ve worked with more than 400 mission led-enterprises, both through our Two Feet Accelerator and our consulting with mission-led enterprises.

 The following are some of the most common traps we’ve seen social entrepreneurs encounter, and have worked with them to overcome.

 This is by far the biggest mistake we see social entrepreneurship fall into.

 But first, let’s unpack why this is an issue.